-IOTA is a distributed ledger technology (DLT) that allows computers in an IOTA network to transfer immutable data and value (IOTA tokens) among each other.
+IOTA is a distributed ledger technology (DLT) that allows devices in an IOTA network to transact in micropayments and to send each other immutable data.

 What is IOTA?

-Creating, sending, and receiving transactions requires an in-depth understanding of the IOTA protocol.
-The IOTA client libraries abstract the complexity of the protocol into simple functions.
+The client libraries abstract the complexity of the IOTA protocol into simple methods.